Where can I find current trail conditions?

 Hello.
 I and a group of friends are looing forward to riding the Maah Daah Hey this June.
 I've been looking at the map quite a bit and have noticed a few places where the GPX track in the interactive map differs from the line on the map marking the trail.
 Which one is more accurate?

 The background map that was used for the interactive map is from an older map of the MDHT when the trail was first laid out 20+ years ago.
-Since then there have been reroutes of the trail to reduce the trail's impact on the landscape as well as to avoid new developments, etc. The most current trail map available was published in 2002 but the GPX track is of 2015 vintage.
-A new trail map will be available sometime, maybe late 2017.
+Since then there have been reroutes of the trail to reduce the trail's impact on the landscape as well as to avoid new developments, etc. The most current trail map available was published in 2002 but the GPX track is of 2017 vintage.
+A new paper trail map will be available sometime, maybe late 2017.
 Until then folks that have down loaded and used the GPX track in their devices have been pleased with the result.

 What types of wildlife can I see on the trail?

 This area of North Dakota provides prime habitat for a variety of mammals and birds.
 Mule and whitetail deer, antelope, wild turkeys, beaver, prairie dogs, and coyotes are often sighted, while an occasional golden eagle, red tail hawk, or prairie falcon may be spotted soaring above.
 Bighorn sheep and elk have been reintroduced into the area and can be spotted by keen observers.
 Mountain lions are known to roam the bad lands but are shy and rarely seen.
 In addition, bison and feral horses roam the range in Theodore Roosevelt National Park.

 Is dangerous wildlife a concern on the trail?